twolodzko/forth-rs/README.md

 ## Beyond the stack and the dictionary

-I mentioned above the `variable` keyword which "reserves memory".
+I mentioned above the `variable` keyword "reserves memory".
 Other than the stack and dictionary, Forth also has long-term *memory*.
 The classical Forth implementations reserved space in the computer memory, but in my implementation, the memory is treated as Rust's [`std::vec::Vec`] array.
 New values can be pushed to the memory, the old values can be retrieved or changed.
 To operate on the memory, we need to know the memory address of the values (array index).
 For example, `variable foo` creates the variable `foo` and reserves some location in the memory for its content.
 Calling the `foo` word would return the memory location.
-We could use `!` word to push some value to the location `42 foo !`, or `@` to retrieve the content of the location `foo @` and push it into the stack.
+We use `!` word to push a value to the location `42 foo !`, or `@` to retrieve the content of the location `foo @` and push it into the stack.

 There is also the *return stack*, which can be used as a secondary, temporary memory.
 Because we have two, the regular stack formally is called the *data stack*.
-It can be manipulated using the words `>r` (move the value from the stack to the return stack), `r>` (move the value from the return stack to the data stack), `r@` (copy the value from the return stack to the data stack).
+The return stack can be manipulated using the words `>r` (move the value from the stack to the return stack), `r>` (move the value from the return stack to the data stack), `r@` (copy the value from the return stack to the data stack).
 Forth has a special use for the return stack in counted loops.
 The loop `10 0 do ... loop` would iterate from 0 to 10 each time executing the body `...`.
 The current loop index is pushed to the return stack.
 The special keyword `i` copies the index from the return stack to the data stack.
 For nested loops, we could also use `j` to copy the index of the outer loop to the stack.
 Unfortunately, no syntax shortcuts are available for additional levels of nesting.
 The [*Simple Forth*] tutorial mentions the following [rules for using the return stack]

 > Your Forth almost certainly uses the return stack for its own purposes, so your use of the return stack must follow certain rules:
 > 1. Data put on the return stack must be taken back within the *same word*.